palmin/open-in-place/README.md

 # Open in Place

-Minimal example app that illustrates how to get open-in-place to work well with the iOS document pickers.
+Minimal example app that illustrates how to get open-in-place to work well with iOS document pickers.

 It shows how to:
 - invoke the document picker for files and directories